Jumpscale/g8cockpit/docs/jscockpit/installation.md

 You can also install your own instance by following the [Cockpit Deployer Chartbot installation instructions](../deployer_bot/installation.md).

 Follow the [Cockpit Deployer Chartbot usage instructions](../deployer_bot/usage.md) in order to install your Cockpit.
+After you chat with the bot.
+He will send you the information of your cockpit:
+- the URL to reach the portal
+- IP address and ssh command to connect to the VM running the cockpit
+- sshkey you need to use to have access to the vm.

 ## Using AtYourService